Pioneer - Member of CAB Hall of Fame

 His work on the series resulted in the Network offering him the job of Executive Producer in Montreal, whence he emigrated in August 1965, and where he was responsible for such series as "B.A.
 Musical Showcase"(see photo, with guest star Petula Clark and producer/director Ralph Mellanby), "It's Your Move", "Words and Music" and "Fractured Phrases".
-He also acted as Associate Producer for the ten episodes of "W5" that were produced at Expo '67.
+He also wrote and produced a network special, Expo's Almost Here", a prelude to Expo '67 in Montreal, and acted as Associate Producer for the ten episodes of "W5" that were produced at this highly successful World's Fair.

 He was transferred by CTV to become Executive Producer, Toronto, in August 1967.
 In 1968 he became Promotion Manager, and was instrumental in the Network receiving several Broadcast Promotion Association awards.
 In 1970, he added the responsibilities of Director of Development, and for three years worked closely with President Murray Chercover on the development and production of several drama and variety series and specials, which were co-produced with U.S. companies for broadcast both on CTV and in the U.S. He also set up CTV's first international sales activity.